NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     will create those.

 --image-list
     A file containing the list of images, when they are too many to specify on the command line.
-Use space or newline as separator.
-See also ``--camera-list`` and
+Use in the file a space or newline as separator.
+When solving for intrinsics for several sensors, pass to this option several lists, with comma as separator between the file names (no space).
+An example is in :numref:`kaguya_tc_refine_intrinsics`.
+See also
-    ``--mapprojected-data-list``.
+    ``--camera-list`` and ``--mapprojected-data-list``.

 --camera-list
     A file containing the list of cameras, when they are too many to